JustineCodes/GitHubCopilot/README.md

   - I'm happy that I'm progressing with this project.
 But still concerned I'm not learning as much Python as I would like.
 The goals are being met, and that is the important part.
   - At work today in PowerShell I was able to turn a comment into code through Copilot.
 It was pretty cool.
 I wrote out what I needed to happen, and Copilot gave me working code.
 I made some minor adjustments, mostly due to preference on how I want my code to look and work, but the base script it produced, did the job.

+- Thursday the 6th of July
+  - I'm moving in two weeks, and had some changes at work that require my focuses.
+This is a fun learning process, and I'm enjoying myself.
+However, it's not my top priority in life.
+I'll do what I can when I can.